 Full day at Hadrian’s Villa in Tivoli, the largest villa and garden complex built in ancient Rome.
 Hadrian designed the villa himself, drawing inspiration from the sites he had seen in Greece and Egypt.
 En route, see the Stadio dei Marmi, Mussolini’s sports stadium inspired by Roman imperial heritage.
 (B, D)

 Tour the forum to discover the Senate buildings, the seat of the Roman empire.
 Nero built his Golden House over a vast area of this part of Rome.
 By special arrangement (subject to confirmation) visit this site which is being excavated and is often closed to the public.
 Continue past the Colosseum to the Palatine Hill museum and Circus Maximus.
 Early evening drive to St Peter’s Square in the Vatican to see architecture inspired by the classical world (please note that this will not include a tour of the basilica and museums).
 (B, D)

 There will be some time at leisure today and a visit to the Roman altar, known as Ara Pacis.
 Transfer to the airport for a flight to London.
 (B)

 As per itinerary – B: Breakfast, L: Lunch, D: Dinner, N: No meals.

 A collection of expert accompanied tours focusing on creativity in its many forms.
 No prior knowledge of the subject matter is required.
 All tours can be viewed at CoxandKings.co.uk/Art.

 This tour is fully escorted throughout by a lecturer who has specialist knowledge of the destination and its culture, as well as an experienced local guide.

 This tour is based in 4-star accommodation.

-This tour involves some long walks and therefore requires a good level of fitness.
+This tour involves some long walks over uneven ground and therefore requires a good level of fitness.